SUBSCRIBE TO DECANTER MAGAZINE

 The consultant Decanter editor talks about the high standard of this year's vintage

-The latest wine pictures and galleries from around the wine world
+Daily wine news - the latest breaking wine news from around the world

 I feel that the higher alcahol can be balanced not only with acidity but also with the ripeness of the fruit and balanced tannins.
 This is what I feel Steven Spurrier should have been saying.